tpsolana/tpsolana/README.md

+# Tony Pennacchia
 # Projects

 ## Investment Portfolio Tracker (July 2024)
-- Utilized new front end techniques to design an engaging way to display the assets in a treasury.
+- Built an engaging front end that visually displayed a project's treasury assets.
+- Displayed a pie graph to visually show the weight of each asset utilizing JavaScript.
 - Utilized Coin Gecko's free API to fetch current asset prices.
-- Displayed a pie graph to visually show the weight of each asset.

 ## Basic Ecommerce Site (September 2024)
 - Designed a database schema for an online retailer and used an ERD to visualize this schema.